cirrus365/basic-server-configuration/README.md

 Stars and contributions are highly appreciated!
 If you find this project useful, please consider:

 - ⭐ Starring the repository
-- 🔀 Creating a pull request with enhancements
 - 🐛 Opening issues for bugs or feature requests
 - 📢 Sharing with fellow sysadmins and DevOps engineers